Skip to content

 Upgrades keep your DocumentDB deployment current with the latest features, security patches, and bug fixes.

-Upgrade Type What Changes How to Trigger
+Component What Changes How to Upgrade

 Info

-Step 2: Review Available Versions
+Step 2: Review the Release Notes

 Note